 1 And if you look at a diagram of the lungs, 2 it's a majority of the like, the size of the lung on 3 both sides so it's just like half a lung.
 And with that I 4 was prone to pneumonia, double pneumonia, pleurisy, 5 everything that has to do with the lungs.
 6 And with that I was diagnosed back in I 7 think it was early or late eighties and the doctor told me 8 the specialist told me at the time that there was 9 nothing that they could do for me except send me home to 10 die a slow and painful death.
 And you know, I just didn't 11 want to go back to that doctor.
 12 MS. WENDY VAN TONGEREN: And I wouldn't 13 either actually.
 Good choice.
 14 MS. VIVIAN TOM: Yeah.
-And with that I 14 15 MS. VIVIAN TOM: Yeah.
-And with that I still went back to college and university and but for me 15 still went back to college and university and but for me 15 16 still went back to college and university and but for me it was just like I had to work twice as hard.
-I had even 15 16 17 still went back to college and university and but for me it was just like I had to work twice as hard.
-I had even on the job I worked for over 12 and a half years, 13 years 15 16 17 18 still went back to college and university and but for me it was just like I had to work twice as hard.
-I had even on the job I worked for over 12 and a half years, 13 years as a drug and alcohol counsellor and I was you know, it 15 16 17 18 19 still went back to college and university and but for me it was just like I had to work twice as hard.
-I had even on the job I worked for over 12 and a half years, 13 years as a drug and alcohol counsellor and I was you know, it was what I grew up in that I wanted to change everything 15 16 17 18 19 still went back to college and university and but for me it was just like I had to work twice as hard.
-I had even on the job I worked for over 12 and a half years, 13 years as a drug and alcohol counsellor and I was you know, it was what I grew up in that I wanted to change everything for my kids.
-I wanted to have a safe home for them, 15 16 17 18 19 20 21 still went back to college and university and but for me it was just like I had to work twice as hard.
-I had even on the job I worked for over 12 and a half years, 13 years as a drug and alcohol counsellor and I was you know, it was what I grew up in that I wanted to change everything for my kids.
-I wanted to have a safe home for them, especially the girls.
-I didn't want them to wake up with
+And with that I 15 still went back to college and university and but for me 16 it was just like I had to work twice as hard.
+I had even 17 on the job I worked for over 12 and a half years, 13 years 18 as a drug and alcohol counsellor and I was you know, it 19 was what I grew up in that I wanted to change everything 20 for my kids.
+I wanted to have a safe home for them, 21 especially the girls.
+I didn't want them to wake up with 22 sexual abuse and physical abuse and you know, shown to them 23 on a daily basis or weekends.
+I was very protective of my kids.